rikykywy/birthdays/README.md

 # Find famous people birthdays!
-The repository we chose is "birthdays" wich contains the dates of birthday of several famous people.
+The repository we chose is "birthdays" witch contains the dates of birthday of several famous people.
-By running main.py file on your terminal it will return the dates of birth of the person you searched for, given a valid input and if it is present in our database databirth.csv contained in the datapackage folder.
+By running main.py file on your terminal it will return the dates of birth of the person you searched for, given a valid input, if it is present in our database databirth.csv.
+The database is contained in the datapackage folder.
-To be able to run the code, you need first to insert your credentials (username and password).
+Firstly, to be able to run the code, you need to insert your credentials (username and password).

 ## How to:
-In the case of incorrect credentials, the program will return that either the password or the username is invalid.
+In case of incorrect credentials, the program will return that either the password or the username is invalid.
-Insert the name/s of the famous person you want to know the birthday of and your right credentials in order to get this outcome:
+Insert the name of the famous person you want to know the birthday of and your right credentials in order to get this outcome:
 ```
 $ python3 main.py 'Albert Einstein' 'Alan Turing' -c username -p password -vv
 User is present, password is valid